Financial Assessment Procedure

 8. Delays in Financial Assessment

-Delays in financial assessment must not cause delays in the meeting of eligible needs (or urgent needs).
+Delays in financial assessment must not cause delays in the meeting of eligible needs (or urgent needs that the Local Authority has agreed to meet).

-If a financial assessment cannot be carried out in a timely way you should proceed to arrange for the required services and support to be provided as required.
+If a financial assessment cannot be carried out in a timely way you should proceed to arrange for the agreed services and support to be provided as required.

 It is the responsibility of the Financial Assessment & Benefit Team to contact the person (or their representative) and explain: